citrusworx/WebEngine/docs/juice/juice-navigation-runtime.md

 The runtime is designed to behave reasonably in those cases instead of assuming there is only one navigation instance in the entire document.

-## How Trigger-to-Sidebar Pairing Works
+## How Toggle-to-Sidebar Pairing Works

-The hardest part is deciding which sidebar a mobile trigger should control.
+The hardest part is deciding which sidebar a mobile toggle should control.

 The runtime uses DOM locality heuristics:

-1. look in the trigger’s parent
+1. look in the toggle's parent
 2. walk upward through ancestors
 3. fall back to the first available sidebar

 This is not magical routing logic.
 It is simply a practical way to make “drop in Juice nav markup and it works” feasible for common document structures.

-The same logic is used in reverse when a sidebar needs to find its nearest trigger.
+The same logic is used in reverse when a sidebar needs to find its nearest toggle.

 ## Why MutationObserver Is Used